IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 The directory [templates](templates/) contains additional [Azure pipeline templates](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops&pivots=templates-includes#parameters-to-select-a-template-at-runtime) that implement actions that are leveraged by the core pipeline template to provide a central control over the tagging and release deployment process.
 Please review the templates with your Azure administrator and adjust the reference within the [azure-pipelines.yml](azure-pipelines.yml#L32) file.

-The tagging process implemented in the templates leverages the [AZ REST command of the Azure DevOps CLI](templates/tagging/createReleaseCandidate.yml#L33) to connect with the existing permissions of the pipeline to the Azure repository.The Azure DevOps CLI needs to be available on the installed.
+The tagging process implemented in the template leverages the [AZ REST command of the Azure DevOps CLI](templates/tagging/createReleaseCandidate.yml#L33) to connect with the existing permissions of the pipeline build user to the Azure repository to create the release candidate and the final release tag.
+Azure DevOps CLI needs to be available on the installed Azure agents.

 ### Azure environments

-The template uses [Azure deployment jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) to trigger the deployment on the mainframe and document the deployment of packages to the defined [environments in Azure](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops).
+This template uses [Azure deployment jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/deployment-jobs?view=azure-devops) to trigger the deployment on the mainframe and document the deployment of packages to the defined [environments in Azure](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops).
 Please create the environments in advance, also consider configuring approvals and checks for environments as gates.

 The template allows the development team to add additional environments where they would like to deploy the package to.
 Please see the [deployment section of the pipeline configuration](azure-pipelines.yml#L187).